COVID Crisis Schooling at Home – Overview & Resources

-- Even though the typical school day lasts 4-7 hours, much of this time is not actually spent learning in the traditional sense.
+Even though the typical school day lasts 4-7 hours, much of this time is not actually spent learning in the traditional sense.
 The management of a classroom of 30 students takes time.
 The logistics of a school with hundreds of students is not seamless.
-So do not think your child needs hours on schoolwork each day.
-Most elementary-school kids can work on assignments for around 25 minutes before they need a break; for middle-school students it is about 40 minutes; for high-school students it is about 1 hour.
+So do not think your child needs hours of schoolwork each day.
+Most elementary-school kids can work on assignments for around 25 minutes before they need a break; for middle-school students, it is about 40 minutes; for high-school students, it is about 1 hour.
 Breaks can be transitions to a new task or a physical activity.
 It may be best to save screen-time for the end of the day.

 Some notes about the resources listed: